 Others face the prospect of having their vehicle repossessed.
 For many, this simply isn’t an option.
 Walking to work isn’t possible for many Georgians, especially in areas in the south of Atlanta.

 Credit card debt and medical bills are piling up for other Georgia residents.
 Medical expenses can come with little warning and credit card companies have been lowering limits while raising interest rates.

 Luckily, bankruptcy exists to help people in all of these situations.
 While bankruptcy doesn’t work the same way in every case, it generally allows people to put themselves in a manageable financial situation, often while keeping their home and transportation.

 Individuals and married couples may be eligible for Chapter 7 bankruptcy, a tool which discharges debts in exchange for liquidating certain property, or Chapter 13 bankruptcy, which reorganizes debt into smaller payments for a few years before discharging remaining debts.

 Not all debts can be discharged through bankruptcy.
-To find out what options are open to you, speak with an Atlanta bankruptcy attorney at DebtStoppers.
+To find out what options are open to you, speak with a bankruptcy attorney at DebtStoppers.
 Schedule a no-cost debt analysis by calling us at 678-673-2142 or contacting us online.